micheletriaca/fast-sfdc/README.md

 ![Create New Field](images/create-new-field.gif "Create new field")

-### NEW!!! 🔥 Edit FLS directly from Profile or PermissionSet 🔥
+### Edit FLS directly from Profile or PermissionSet
 Just open the Profile or PermissionSet and click on the codelen
 ![Edit FLS](images/edit-fls.png "Edit FLS")